zilishen/documentation/content/nms/acm/getting-started/publish-api-proxy.md

     _Note:_ By default the ingress append rule is set to `PREFIX` so your request must be in the form of `version/basepath`

-3. If your proxy is setup correctly you should be able to send traffic.
+1. If your proxy is set up correctly, you can send traffic.